Representations of China in British Children's Fiction, 1851-1911

 - Contents: A kaleidoscope of knowledge: children, knowledge, and China in Victorian and Edwardian Britain; Exploring the Celestial Kingdom: William Dalton and Anne Bowman’s vision of China; From comic trickster to brilliant detective: E. Harcourt Burrage’s ‘immortal’ Ching-Ching; Heroes and hostile hordes: representing the Taiping Rebellion (1850-1864); China against the allies: interpreting the Boxer Uprising (1899-1901); Conclusion: quilts and kaleidoscopes: visions of China in the literary imagination; Appendix: timeline; Works cited; Index.

-About the Author: Shih-Wen Chen is a post-doctoral fellow at the Australian Centre on China in the World, The Australian National University.
+- About the Author: Shih-Wen Chen is Lecturer in Literary Studies at Deakin University, Melbourne, Australia.
 Her research interests include children’s literature, print culture, and histories of reading.